vindarel/bookshops/README.md

 - the site can go down.
 It happened already.
 - the site can change, it which case we would have to change our sraper too.
 To catch this early we run automatic tests every week.
-The actual websites didn't change in 3 years.
+The actual website didn't change in 3 years.

 # Changelog